-The Geek Account is a name I use loosely to refer to my binary options trading.
-It include my weekly Tips From The Geek, published at BinaryOptionsThatSuck.com, and all the material that supports it, including this website.
-The account encompasses the tools I use, the strategy I employ, my risk management, my technical and fundamental analysis as well as my account at Communitraders and all the forum threads and posts there.
-In effect, The Geek Account is the result of all my work and experience social trading binary options.
-Following is a quick introduction to what The Geek Account is and where you can find it.
+The Geek Account is a name I use loosely to refer to my trading demo account at NADEX.
+It includes my weekly Tips From The Geek, published at Communitraders on ThatSucks.com.
+The account encompasses the tools I use, the strategy I employ, my risk management, my technical and fundamental analysis.
+Following is a quick introduction to what The Geek Account is and where you can find my tips.

 Trade Like The Geek!

 I’ve broken it down into 6 categories that I will be building on into the future.
 Trading and social trading are a lifetime pursuit and I aim to pursue profits and trading perfection for a long long time.
 These categories are Tools, Strategies, Time Frame, Risk Management, Tips From The Geek and Communitraders.
-Any one of these sources, outlets really, may be useful to you but all together make a solid example of a high quality social trading network, whether you agree with my analysis or not.
+Any of these sources may be useful to you but all together make a solid example of a high-quality social trading network, whether you agree with my analysis or not.

 - Tools – I use a number of tools in technical analysis.
 Technical analysis is the study of past price action through financial charts and is something I rely heavily on.
 Tools I use include 30 day exponential moving average, slow stochastic, MACD and support/resistance lines.
 I supplement these with Fibonacci Retracements, Bollinger Bands and 150 EMA from time to time.
 I get some signals from individual indicators but prefer to find signals that are confirmed by multiple indicators.
 As for the charts, I prefer to use Japanese Candlesticks over any other form of charting style because the view is unrivaled for market speculators and technical traders.